jetbrains-academy/Testing-Course/selenium_methods/waits_expected_conditions/about modern web applications/task.md

 Site pages are interactive and instantly respond to the user's actions.
 In most cases, in order to implement such comfortable user experience, the
 <a href="https://developer.mozilla.org/en-US/docs/Glossary/SPA" rel="noopener noreferrer nofollow">Single-Page Application</a>
-, which generally implies the existence of a single page on the site.
+is used, which generally implies the existence of a single page on the site.
 Meanwhile, the content of the page is dynamically renewed by JavaScript, which quietly exchanges information with the server – for example, by means of REST API.</p>